chaiNNer-org/chaiNNer/CONTRIBUTING.md

 ### Packages

 A package is a collection of nodes.
-Chainner comes with a set of standard nodes (`chaiNNer_standard`), but you can also create your own packages.
+ChaiNNer comes with a set of standard nodes (`chaiNNer_standard`), but you can also create your own packages.

 Unfortunately, packages are still a bit of a work in progress.
 We plan to improve the package system in the future.
 Right now, they are just fancy directories that contain nodes.

 ### Categories

 Nodes are categorized.
 Categories are defined per package and follow a strict hierarchy.
-You can see this hierarchy in the node selector sidebar of chainner.
+You can see this hierarchy in the node selector sidebar of chaiNNer.

 At the top of the hierarchy are categories (e.g. Image Filter).
 Each category can have any number of subcategories, called node groups.
 Node groups then contain the actual nodes.